VenatorLabs/venator-labs/docs/rodeo/command-line-interface.md

 rodeo set-plugins path_to_plugins_directory
 ```

-### Command: list-plugins
+### list-plugins

-The `list-plugins` command will display the names of all Rodeo plugins that the
-system is able to load along with their description.
+The `list-plugins` command will display the names of all Rodeo plugins that the system is able to load along with their description.

 **Example**